 What Should I Do In Case I Don’t Want Puppies?

-Vets and GSD shepherds experts narrate the importance of spaying of bitches, not unless you are a certified dog breeder.
+Vets and experts narrate the importance of spaying of female GSDs, not unless you are a certified dog breeder.

 According to the American Kennel club, female dogs should not be spayed before having their first heat cycle.